IBM/PublicRegulationFabric-Food-IBPV20/README.md

 ## 3. Deploy a Blockchain Network

 We'll then need to deploy an Hyperledger network.
 This is done by provisioning each component in a docker container, and running configuration scripts to create and join a peer and channel.
-There are two methods to do so.
+There are two methods to do so, and we'll need to only do one or the other.

  The first recommended method is using the "VSCode" application.

 *VSCode*
 - Select the menu in the "Local Fabric Ops" section, and click "Start Fabric Runtime".
 This downloads and starts the Hyperledger docker images.